 Although some of these employee retention statistics may seem alarming, it's not all bad news.
 Understanding what drives employee behavior and working to cultivate a stellar work environment with a solid employee value proposition will go a long way towards helping your organization beat the odds on retention.

 If you want to share these statistics with your colleagues, download the PDF version of this blog post, and take the next step towards retaining your best employees.
-You can also learn more about employee retention in our Ultimate Employee Retention Guide.

 What factors make you want to stay at your company?
 Why have you left companies in the past?
 Leave us your insight in the comments!